 What’s more, vending machine supplies don’t cost much because they are nearly always purchased wholesale.
 Gumballs and small toys are very inexpensive when purchased wholesale, and while snacks and sodas cost more, they are still very affordable.

-You’ll also have to pay a nominal fee to register your business, which varies from one state to another.
+You’ll also have to pay a nominal fee to form your business, which varies from one state to another.
 You can find out more details by visiting your state government website or asking your lawyer.

 8 Steps to Start a Vending Machine Business